-“Bunny” is a nickname given to the young rabbits.
-But did you know that bunnies eat different foods than adult rabbits?
-In fact, just like other young animals, bunnies eat according to their unique needs during their early stages of life.
-The foods bunnies eat must support their overall health and wellness in addition to helping their bodies develop for adulthood.
-Their diet from birth to the time they are fully grown also helps them develop good eating habits for the rest of their adult lives.
+“Bunny” is a nickname given to young rabbits.
+But did you know that a bunny’s diet is different from an adult rabbit’s?
+In fact, just like other young animals, a bunny eats according to its unique needs during its early stages of life.
+The foods a bunny eats must support its overall health and wellness in addition to helping its body develop for adulthood.
+Its diet from birth to the time it is fully grown also helps it develop good eating habits for the rest of its adult life.

 Before diving into what bunnies eat, it is important to know more about these soft, cute, and small mammals.
 First, did you know that there are many species of bunnies?
-In fact, there are 29 species in 10 genera that live on all of the continents except Antarctica.
+In fact, there are 29 species in 10 genera that live on every continent except Antarctica.

-17 bunny species are cottontails found in North America and South America.
+Seventeen bunny species are cottontails found in North America and South America.
 Of the 29 species in the world, the American Rabbit Breeders Association (ARBA) recognizes 49 breeds.
-These are domesticated bunnies bred for their distinct traits like physical characteristics, health, demeanor, and size.
-Most of these reach weights of between 2.5lbs to 16lbs in adulthood.
-But some, like the French Lop and Angora, can get bigger.
+These are domesticated bunnies bred for their distinct traits such as their physical characteristics, health, demeanor, and size.
+Most of them are capable of reaching weights ranging from 2.5lbs – 16lbs in adulthood.
+However, others, such as the French Lop and Angora, are capable of growing even larger.

 What Do Bunnies Eat?

-As herbivores, bunny rabbits are continuous grazers that spend most of each day eating ground-level and low-lying vegetation.
+As herbivores, bunny rabbits are continuous grazers that spend most of each day eating ground-level and low-lying vegetation like hay or grass.
 Bunnies eat a very specific diet, though.
 Their health depends on not making quick changes to their foods.
 If bunnies eat foods they are not used to, this disrupts their digestive flora balance and can cause them to suffer gas, toxicity, sickness, and even death.

 Rabbits start their lives on a diet of their mother’s milk, surprisingly taking in milk only once or twice for a total of five minutes per day.
 They keep nursing like this until they wean at 6 weeks to 8 weeks old.
 Baby bunnies add their first solid food at about 2 weeks to 3 weeks of age.
 These first solids usually consist of their nest hay.
 Then, by week 3 to week 4 of life, the bunnies eat the same foods as their mother, along with nursing her milk.
 Because they go through so many diet changes in these early weeks around weaning, a bunny’s digestive system is very sensitive during this time.
 This makes it very important for young bunnies to stay with their mother, follow her lead, and nurse until they are of weaning age.